How to Make Penicillin at Home (Just in Case SHTF)

 Instructions

 • There are going to be solid parts in the liquid.
 You need to separate these from the liquid.
-The liquid is the part which contains the penicillin, so you want to hang on to it!
+The liquid is the part that contains the penicillin, so you want to hang on to it!

 • Strain the penicillin liquid through a coffee filter or sterilized cheesecloth.
 Catch the liquid in a sterile container.